"Shut up!" Green retorted.

 "Where is Green!
 Where is Green!
 Where is Green!"

-She hurried back to the king, her voice trembling.
-"Your Majesty, there...
-There...
-The—"
+She hurried back towards the king on his throne, her voice trembling.
+"Your Majesty, there... there... the—"

 Soon multiple guards rushed into the room then bowed down before the king.
-"Your majesty, what should we do?"
+"Your majesty, what should we do, they are people asking to see Green outside, should we send them off?"

-White remained expressionless, deep in contemplation for several beats before a smile played across his lips.
+White remained expressionless, deep in contemplation for several seconds before a smile played across his lips.

 "So Green is loved by them, he must have bonded with the weak and ordinary humans pretty well.
 At least, I am happy for this."

 "Inform them!
-Tell them Green is receiving treatment and that he requires no disturbances.
+Tell them Green is receiving treatment and that he needs no disturbances.
 He will be ready for discharge in three days."

-He declared as he stared outside from his tower, looking at the crowd gathered outside the king's palace.
+He declared as he stared again at outside from his tower, looking at the crowd gathered outside the king's palace.

 "Hmmm, I see, so that's what happened.
 I just can't believe it.
-I know I tagged the mission as impossible, but... but I never foresaw that forty-five of the top fifty mages would be annihilated.
-I am really surprised.
-King White started, currently in conversation with the four mages, including Green.
+I know I tagged the mission as impossible, but... but I never expected that forty-five of the top fifty mages would be exterminated.
+I am really surprised."
+King White started, currently in conversation with the four mages who survived the battle, including Green.

 Especially you, Green.
 Please.